Amazon Shopping Tips

 Check the Product Reviews and Customer Questions

-Amazon is well known for the detailed reviews its customers leave on products.
-This is arguably where you will find the most valuable information about your product, including quality, fit/feel of the fabric, and even descriptions of how the product looks and operates.
+Amazon is well known for the detailed reviews of its customers’ leave-on products.
+This is where you will find the most valuable information about your product, including quality, fit/feel of the fabric, and even descriptions of how the product looks and operates.
 Additionally, you will find a customer questions section where you can find answers to commonly asked questions, or you may even submit a question before purchasing the product.

 Use Your Resources